-- Ways to Respond? - Distinguish between official accounts (e.g. @minnstate.edu or a college's official Facebook page) and non-system owned accounts - For Official Accounts - Rely on the Acceptable Use Policy (5.22.1) - Users may not engage in harassment, threats to or defamation of others, stalking and/or illegal discrimination - An institution may limit who creates official pages and uses campus logos and trademarks - Users may not forge the identification of the person using system information technology - Fight speech with more speech, as appropriate
+- Ways to Respond? - Distinguish between official accounts (e.g. @minnstate.edu or a college's official Facebook page) and non-system owned accounts - For Official Accounts - Rely on the Acceptable Use Policy (5.22.1) - Users may not engage in harassment, threats to or defamation of others, stalking and/or illegal discrimination - An institution may limit who creates official pages and uses campus logos and trademarks - Users may not forge the identification of the person using system information technology - For Non-system Accounts - Counter speech with more speech, as appropriate - Consider the poster's influence on social channels - Consider terms of use/complaint